 - (2) Longitudinal frames are to be connected at each end to breast hooks or transverse bulkheads by efficient brackets. - 2.
 The side transverses supporting longitudinal frames are to comply with the following requirements.
-However, where these are found impractical to apply these requirement are to be to the satisfaction - (1) Side transverses on both sides are to be connected providing cross ties at a vertical interval not greater than that obtained from the following formula:
+However, where these are found impractical to apply these requirements are to be to the satisfaction of the Society. - (1) Side transverses on both sides are to be connected providing cross ties at a vertical interval not greater than that obtained from the following formula: